 The numbers of adults in each year group may vary according to age or needs e.g. If a higher level of need has been identified a child may receive additional support from one of our learning support assistants.
 Each class has one teacher to 30 children.
 In Foundation Stage there is also 1 learning support assistant.
-In Key stage 1 there is an additional learning support assistant or HLTA in each class each morning.
-The class teacher plans for all the children in his/her class and is responsible for the overall assessment of their progress.
+In Key stage 1 there is an additional learning support assistant or HLTA in each class.
+In Key Stage 2 there is an additional learning support assistant or HLTA in each class and is responsible for the overall assessment of their progress.
 Children are taught as a whole class, in small groups, partners or working independently.
 Some children may be taught with 1:1 support from a learning support assistant.
 We believe it is important for children to develop relationships with a number of adults and as such, although a key adult may be allocated to support a child with an ECHP, we encourage children to work with every adult in their class team.